Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Notations, Background and Assumptions

-\end{small} where $\prob\lp X_p=s_p,\History_{i+j}^{p-1}=\history_{i+j}^{p-1},\History_0^i=\history_{0}^{i}\rp>0$.
-These coefficients measure how much the conditional distribution of an action at time $p$ changes when the earlier history of the process is perturbed, while holding the current state fixed.
 The total variation norm here captures the worst-case sensitivity of the future action distribution to distant past information, thereby quantifying the degree of temporal dependence induced by the logging policy.

 We now impose a summability condition on these $\gamma$-mixing coefficients.
 This condition requires that, as the time lag increases, the effect of earlier histories on future actions decays sufficiently fast. \begin{assumption}[Mixing of Actions]~ There exists a constant $C\geq 0$ such that